ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-26-turboquant-jevons-paradox-memory-dip.md

   - LULU
 ---

-Google published TurboQuant overnight — an algorithm compressing KV-cache 6x (16-bit to 3-bit) with zero accuracy loss and 8x faster inference on H100s.
+Google published TurboQuant overnight, an algorithm compressing KV-cache 6x (16-bit to 3-bit) with zero accuracy loss and 8x faster inference on H100s.
 The market panicked: MU −7%, SK Hynix −6%, Samsung −5%.
 That reaction is wrong.
 TurboQuant compresses inference working memory, not model weights (the dominant HBM consumer) or training memory.
 This is Jevons' Paradox in real time: cheaper inference means more inference means more GPUs means more HBM.
-Every prior efficiency scare — INT8 (2020), Flash Attention 2 (2023), MoE (2024) — led to a dip, recovery, and demand acceleration.
+Every prior efficiency scare (INT8 in 2020, Flash Attention 2 in 2023, MoE in 2024) led to a dip, recovery, and demand acceleration.
 MU at $355 with a $33.5B Q3 guide and 81% gross margins is a gift.
 Meanwhile, Pakistan officially confirmed indirect US-Iran talks, Israel struck Isfahan, and Iran retaliated with missiles into central Israel.
 Brent is holding $99–$100.
 Ceasefire probability: 45–50%.
 LULU reports tonight into the worst consumer backdrop since 2023.
 Tomorrow's Core PCE is the macro event of the month.

 ## Market Snapshot | 6:45 AM ET